South parents/guardians interested in connecting with families, please contact our Newton South parent liaison, Lisa DePalma at email@example.com.

 3. How often are students tested?
 Can you request testing at any time?

-After an initial evaluation, student are re-evaluated, per special education law, every three years.
+After an initial evaluation, students are re-evaluated, per special education law, every three years.
 If a new concern arises in an area that hasn’t previously been assessed a parent can request testing in that area.
 Testing is not considered valid if it is administered in less than a two-year time frame, as students will have familiarly with the test questions, and because there hasn’t been enough time since the last testing to really identify growth or regression in an area.

 A parent can request an initial evaluation if they are concerned that their child has a disability.
 We don’t test for the sole purposes of SAT accommodations, and the law is very clear on this.